scoopex/http_extend/README.md

 This tool is written in c, therefore it creates very minimal overhead when Zabbix calls this tool as "External check".

 Zabbix is already capable to monitor via the http protocol - the reasons for using this tool are:
- * Zabbix web scenarios cannot be executed on proxies
+ * Zabbix web scenarios cannot be executed on proxies (Zabbix < 2.0)
- * Zabbix is not capable to parse a value out of a website
+ * Zabbix is not capable to parse a value out of a website without using a agent
  * Zabbix is not capable to set a host header
  * Zabbix is not capable to ignore ssl errors